cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 ### Getting the data

 Once the user has been authenticated, the konnector is able to navigate on the web service to fetch data.
-The most common case is that the invoices we want to fetch are listed in a HTML page.
-So to fetch data, we navigate to the target webpage that contains invoices list like a user would.
+The most common case is that the documents, e.g. invoices, we want to fetch are listed in a HTML page.
+So to fetch data, we navigate to the target webpage that contains the invoices, just like a user would.

 But sometimes, the webpage is a JavaScript page that uses a JSON API URL.
 We'll cover this case later in this tutorial.

 First you need to customize the `getUserDataFromWebsite` function.
-Remember, every actions needed to be taken to access the data you are looking for must be execute in the `Worker` webview.
-Some functions are already forseen in the `ContentScript`, but for mor complex action, you will need to make your own.
-So how it works ?
+Remember, any required action to access the data you are looking for, must be executed in the `Worker` webview.
+Some functions are already foreseen in the `ContentScript`, but for more complex action, you will need to make your own.
+So, how does it works?

 In this example, we wanna scrap data of the user but also the `Music` section.